 Within the Education Portfolio, PCLB funds strategies believed to offer the greatest likelihood for success in creating and improving K-12 educational opportunities for all students:

-PCLB supports motivated students who have achieved academic and social success in accessing opportunities that they might not otherwise have had through college.
+PCLB supports motivated students to access college choices and opportunities that they might not otherwise have had.
 For more information on PCLB’s Scholarship Fund, click here.